oddccat/odin-recipes/README.md

 This project is a website on various food recipes.
 It demonstrates my very basic knowledge in HTML.
+All recipes and images were taken from [Allrecipes](https://www.allrecipes.com).